tc39/proposal-record-tuple/tutorial/en.md

 The main advantage of this approach, excluding the immutability constraint, is to guarantee value equality instead of identity equality.

 This means that you don't need to worry about which Record is being manipulated, where has it been created, etc...
 If its values are identical, two Records are equal.
-You can therefore use the `===` comparison to know if both primitive values are equal.
+You can therefore use the `===` comparison to know if both records are equal.

 #### Example